Mary Fedden, OBE, RA, RWA (1915 - 2012)

 Mary Fedden left school to study at the Slade School of Art at the age of sixteen.
 After leaving the college she made a living teaching, painting portraits and producing stage designs for Sadlers Wells and the Arts Theatre.

 After the war, Fedden returned to easel painting and developed her individual style of still life painting.
-In an article in 'The Artist' magazine, Fedden wrote:
+In an article in 'The Artist' magazine, she wrote:

 'I really float from influence to influence.
 I found the early Ben Nicholson's fascinating as were the paintings of his wife Winifred.
-I also admire the Scottish artist Anne Redpath and the French painter Henri Hayden.1951 Mary Fedden married the artist Julian Trevelyan who she had met before the war.
-They took a studio on the Thames River at Chiswick, where Fedden, lived and worked there until she passed away.
+I also admire the Scottish artist Anne Redpath and the French painter Henri Hayden.1951, Fedden married the artist Julian Trevelyan who she had met before the war.
 Together, Trevelyan and Fedden travelled widely and even collaborated on a mural commission for Charing Cross Hospital.
-Fedden received several other commissions for murals, most importantly from the Festival of Britain (1951), the P & O Liner, Canberra (1961) as well as from schools and hospitals.
+Fedden received several other commissions for murals, including the Festival of Britain (1951), the P & O Liner, Canberra (1961) as well as from schools and hospitals.

-In 2008 Portland Gallery held a Retrospective Fedden Exhibition with 125 paintings spanning six decades.
+In 2008 Portland Gallery held a retrospective exhibition of Fedden's work, with 125 paintings spanning six decades.

-In 2009 Mary Fedden was awarded an honorary degree from the University of Durham.
+In 2009, Fedden was awarded an honorary degree from the University of Durham.

 Public Collections include: